 In this study, we investigate how well the GA2 parasite can induce protection against malaria after one administration with 10 or 50 mosquito bites.
+We also investigate if the protection increases if we coadminister adjuvants at the site of the mosquito bites.
+The adjuvants are: the BCG vaccine, the yellow fever vaccine and imiquimod cream.

 We also compare the effect of the GA2 parasite with the effect of a placebo.
 A placebo is a product without the active ingredient: a 'fake product'.
 Since the GA2 parasites will be administered by mosquito bites, the placebo will consist of bites by mosquitoes that are not infected with malaria.